darealgege/nokai/README.md

-Of course!
-Here is a comprehensive `README.md` file for your project, written in English, based on the provided source code.
-You can copy and paste this directly into your GitHub repository.

----

 # Nokai - The Retro AI Phone Simulator

-> *Suggestion: Replace the link above with a screenshot or GIF of your running application!*

 **Nokai** is a web-based project that merges the user interface of a classic feature phone with the power of modern artificial intelligence.
 The simulator emulates a complete mobile OS with its own applications, settings, and unique features, all presented on a nostalgic, monochrome green display.